-Home dialysis gains momentumDecember 19th, 2013 in Diseases, Conditions, Syndromes /
+Home dialysis gains momentumDecember 19th, 2013 by Amy Fields in Diseases, Conditions, Syndromes /

 Of the 400,000 people on dialysis in the United States only 6 percent to 7 percent are treated with home dialysis.
 Yet, patients are significantly more likely to choose home dialysis if they are given that option.
 Home dialysis is also a more economical treatment option.

 Modalities for dialysis include hemodialysis (in a kidney center or medical center, or at home) and peritoneal dialysis (at home).
 In-center treatments for hemodialysis are typically required three times per week.
 Peritoneal dialysis is an alternative way to remove waste products from blood through the blood vessels in the abdominal lining known as the periteneum.
 This procedure may be performed by the patient at home or while traveling.

 Dr. Rajnish Mehrotra, professor of medicine in the Division of Nephrology and nephrology section head at Harborview Medical Center, compares outcomes in patients using center or home dialysis.
 His findings show a similar survival of patients with either of the two types of dialysis.

 Outcomes research has led to recent changes in the Medicare reimbursement structure.
 These changes provide a strong financial incentive for promoting the use of dialysis at home.
 Currently less than 1 percent of Medicare beneficiaries are on dialysis but it accounts for 8 percent to 9 percent of the Medicare budget.
 Home dialysis costs $20,000 less than in-center treatment, which runs an average of $90,000 per year, per patient.

 Working as a single practice group led by Dr. Fionnuala Cormack, a clinical instructor in medicine specializing in chronic kidney disease, the nephrologists at the University of Washington have changed the model of care for their dialysis patients.